SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 ---
 layout: post
-title:  The Adventures of RockyBot (part two)
+title:  The Adventures of RockyBot (2/3)
 subtitle: A New Hope
 date:   2020-08-05 15:38:35 +0100
 tags: [Blog, Python]